tu2-atmanand/task-board-docs/docs/Advanced/HowToJoinDevelopment.md

 In this branch :

 - Will remove all the console statements.
-- All development code, delete unncesary comments.
+- All development code, delete unnecessary comments.
 - Write better comments.
-- If any strings has been chaged, translate those updated strings to other languages.
+- If any strings has been changed, translate those updated strings to other languages.

 ---